Proppys

 Beeston & Chilwell

 Adjacent to UoN campus.
-No Article 4, strong student demand, and tram access.
+NG9 sits mostly in Broxtowe BC (no HMO Article 4) - strong student demand and tram access.

 NG2